9-FS/nhentai_archivist/readme.md

 Further settings:

-- `NHENTAI_TAG`
+- `NHENTAI_TAGS`

     Setting this will trigger "server mode".
 If no file at `DOWNLOADME_FILEPATH` is found, it will generate one by searching for the tags specified.
 After all hentai on the downloadme have been downloaded, it will wait for `SLEEP_INTERVAL` seconds and restart the search.
-This is useful to keep a self-hosted library up-to-date with the latest releases from the specified tag.
+This is useful to keep a self-hosted library up-to-date with the latest releases from the specified tag search.
+Multiple tags and tag exclusions can be specified and are connected via logical AND.
+This means results must fullfill all criteria specified.

     Examples: